Flight departures board at the airport

 What day are flights cheapest to purchase?

-There isn't one.
-Modern airline pricing systems update continuously based on demand, not on a weekly schedule.
-The old "book on Tuesday" advice no longer holds.
-Focus on booking within the right window for your trip, and set up price alerts so you're notified when fares dip rather than trying to time the day of purchase.
+There isn't a magic day.
+Pricing updates continuously, so the old "book on Tuesday" advice no longer holds.
+Focus on booking within the right window, and set alerts so you're notified when a fare dips.

-How to check if flight prices will drop?
+How do I check if flight prices will drop?

-Is it better to buy airline tickets in the morning or evening?
+Is it better to buy tickets in the morning or evening?

 What months are most expensive to fly?